klautless/officerballs/officerballs.thetambourine/README.md

 # the tambourine
-a collection of several spawners for hosts which will respawn at fixed positions indefinitely.
+a collection of several *permanent* spawners which will respawn at fixed positions indefinitely.

-caution: you WILL be kicked from cove (dedicated) lobbies using this as non-host. don't enable these there!
+if you're host, they're shared. elsewhere, they're private to you.
+can now be used safely in cove servers (no longer sending spawns to other players when not host)

 spawners included: meteor, ripple, permanent bait, void portal.
 ## instructions